-- Six months after this launches, someone is going to want to post-justify the expense.
-For this, they’re suddenly going to want answers to a ton of questions about what visitors did on the section.
-I need to push them on these questions beforehand and set their expectations on what we can and can’t find out, so that no one gets pissed with me when I can’t give them what they want.
+Six months after this launches, someone is going to want to post-justify the expense.
+For this, they’re suddenly going to want answers to a ton of questions about what visitors did in the section.
+I need to push them on these questions beforehand and set their expectations on what we can and can’t find out so that no one gets pissed with me when I can’t give them what they want.

 Clearly, John has a lot of demanding groups to deal with here, but these problems do exist, it’s just that no one actively thinks through them.
 This is sometimes because they have a lot to do, but it’s also due to the fact that they don’t even know these problems exist.

 Mastering all the skills in the list above isn’t necessary, but being aware of them certainly is.
 The content manager must be a polymath.
 They should be a jack-of-all-trades, master of a few.

 I’m suddenly thinking back to Donald Rumsfeld’s “unknown unknowns” quote:

 [...] there are known knowns; there are things we know we know.
 We also know there are known unknowns; that is to say we know there are some things we do not know.
 But there are also unknown unknowns – the ones we don’t know we don’t know.
 And if one looks throughout the history of our country and other free countries, it is the latter category that tend to be the difficult ones.